-All students are required to rotate to at least one other clinical site for an alternate rotation in general diagnostic radiography.
-Additionally, students are required to complete rotations in advanced modalities.
+All students are required to complete rotations in at least two advanced modalities.
 Advanced modality rotations may include computed tomography, magnetic resonance imaging, nuclear medicine, ultrasound, interventional radiology, cardiac catheterization, and radiation therapy.
 Students are required to fulfill all scheduled clinical rotations.